CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial.md

 !!! note
     SCRATCH directory is joined for all the members in the project!
 Be a good researcher and don't mess with other people's data.

+Go to your projects SCRATCH directory (use your project ID instead of the X's:)

     cd /scratch/project_xxxxxxx